AdaCore/gnatcoverage/tools/gnatcov/doctemp/source_coverage.rst

 the :option:`--annotate` command line argument of |gcvcov|.

-The :option:`xcov` and :option:`html` formats both produce a set of annotated source files, in the directory where |gcv| is launched unless overriden with a :option:`--output-dir` option.
+The :option:`xcov` and :option:`html` formats both produce a set of annotated source files, in the directory where |gcv| is launched unless overriden with a :ref:`--output-dir option <cov-outdir>`.

 The :option:`report` output consists in a synthetic text report of :term:`coverage violations` with respect to the requested criteria, produced on